July 16, 2025 | Country Life

 Who Are Hobby Farms Ideal For?

-Owning a hobby farm is ideal for those starting a farm in ontario, to run a small-scale farming operation without the demands of commercialized farm work.
+Owning a hobby farm is ideal for those who desire to run a small-scale farming operation without the demands of commercialized farm work.
 Often these are young families, multigenerational families living together, and retirees.

 Young Families